wngfra/tac3d/README.md

   ```
   Happy hacking!
 * Custom message and service types need to be inserted in `scripts/interfaces.txt` and they will be compiled after the container is launched.
+* Remember to run `docker-compose down` when you are done to remove the shit container!
 * Check detailed [ROS2 Tutorials](https://docs.ros.org/en/humble/Tutorials.html).